tldr-pages/tldr/pages/common/dumpcap.md

 # dumpcap - Dump network traffic

 > A network traffic dump tool.
-> Preferably one line; two are acceptable if necessary.
 > More information: <https://www.wireshark.org/docs/man-pages/dumpcap.html>.

 - Get a list of available interfaces: